NMRPredict Help

 • Min – the minimum value from the database

-• Max – the maximum value form the datbas
+• Max – the maximum value from the datbase

 • Hits – the number of hits used in the database